CH40SC0LL3CT1V3/gojousatoru-rae/README.md

 Sunky (You're the goobiest brother!!)

-PARTNER!!! -> Scottypotty Stinkystein79 😼😼 (@Scottystein79 on Twitter woahs) -🩵
+PARTNER!!! -> no one, we broke up. -🩵